vekasheni/CreditCard-Fraud-Detection/README.md

 # CreditCard-Fraud-Detection

 * *Disclaimer *----Since the dataset(CSV file) is more than 100MB, I am unable to load it separately here.
-You can view and download it from Google Colab
+You can view and download it from [https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/download?datasetVersionNumber=3
+](url)
   * In this project I have analyzed how many have **genuine transactions** and how many have **fraud transactions**.

   * This dataset contains **284807 rows × 31 columns**.